RickGriff/decimath/README.md

 ### Gas and Error functions

-**One-off function calls - `printGas_...(args)`**
+**One-off function calls**

+Example: `gasPrinter.exp(n)`

 These functions call their corresponding math function in DeciMath once.
 They log gas cost and percentage error to the console, and return them in an array.

-**Iterative function calls -`printGasUpTo_...(args, n, increment)`**
+**Iterative function calls**

+Example: `gasPrinter.exp_upTo(n, increment)`

 These functions repeatedly call their corresponding DeciMath functions, with their main argument increasing from it’s minimum, to arbitrary n, in specified increments.

 Use them to see how a functions gas cost and percentage error vary with input.

-### Average gas and error calculator
+**Mean gas and error calculators**

-Errors and gas vary depending on math function parameters.
-We can calculate average gas & error for a particular math function with:

-`avgGasAndError(contractCallback, min, max, timesToCall)`
+Example: `gasPrinter.exp_mean(min, max, timesToCall)`

-This calls DeciMath function multiple times with random values between a given range, and returns the average gas cost and percentage error.
+Errors and gas vary depending on function argument.
+These functions call their respective DeciMath function multiple times with random arguments between a given range, and returns the average gas cost and percentage error.

-Pass the callback as an anonymous function, e.g:

-`await avgGasAndError((n) => {return printGas_pow('2.25', n)}, 1, 35, 100))`

-Will log all calls to `pow(2.25, x)` for random n between 1 and 35.
-It returns the average gas and error of all function calls.

 ## Error Estimates